Zest Score — Your Retirement Readiness Score for Canada

 The question: Will your money last through retirement?

-This is the most critical measure.
+This is the heaviest-weighted pillar.
 It runs your plan through thousands of simulated market scenarios (Monte Carlo analysis) and asks: in what percentage of those scenarios does your savings, pensions, and government benefits cover your spending all the way to the end of your plan?

-A plan that runs out of money is the single biggest retirement risk.
+A plan that runs out of money is among the biggest retirement risks.
 That's why Plan Survival carries the most weight — and acts as a gatekeeper for the entire score (more on that below).

 What to do if this pillar is low: